 Farmtrac 25G is the first commercially available all-electric tractor in the UK, which brings zero-emissions, quiet and energy efficiency to the countryside.

-With roughly 21 kWh battery and all-wheel drive, it can work for 6-7 hours, basically replacing the diesel equivalent, and then need to recharge overnight (no fast charge option).
+With roughly 21 kWh and all-wheel drive, it can work for 6-7 hours, basically replacing the diesel equivalent, and then need to recharge overnight (no fast charge option).

 Fully Charged's Robert Llewellyn tested the Farmtrac 25G at the Bemborough Farm in Gloucestershire, noting that it's quite easy to operate.